priiiiyo/PriiiiyoGSIs/README.md

-## Priiiyo, before you DMCA, read the fucking license
+## Priiiiyo, before you DMCA, read the fucking license

 Just a great way to make GSIs, even for dynamic partitions